 # The following: x -> y @ default # Is equivalent to: x -> @(y)

-When the context identifier is of the form when(type)
+When the context identifier is of the form when(type), that is

 omitting the context identifier and leaving only the failure type, the